nidhiaminha/Root/README.md

     })
  ```
 ### Changes to be made
-Please change the path to the input and output fine.
+* Please change the path to the input and output file.
-Input file path on line 4 of main.js.
+* Input file path on line 4 of main.js
-Output file path on line 79 of main.js.
+* Output file path on line 79 of main.js
 ### Running the Project
 node main.js